150 Random Facts So Interesting You’ll Say, “OMG!”

 Sharks Can Live For Five Centuries

 Greenland Sharks are known to be some of the oldest living animals in our world.
-Researchers did carbon dating on a Greenland Shark that was caught four years ago and found it to be around 392 years old.
-Further testing revealed that our fishy friends could be up to 512 years old.
+Researchers did carbon dating on a Greenland Shark that was caught in 2014 and found it to be around 392 years old.
+Further testing revealed that our fishy friends could be up to 500 years old.
 Yes, that would mean that our geriatric friends would have been alive when Leonardo Da Vinci painted the “Mona Lisa.”
-Still, they aren’t as friendly as they look as they are apex predators, or top predators, within their ecosystem.

 There’s an Entire Town Under a Rock